New to our HPC systems, or need a quick refresher? This page will help you get started.

 While the specific computing environment on our HPC systems may vary by vendor, architecture, and the DoD Supercomputing Resource Center (DSRC) at which the systems are located, we provide certain common elements to help create a similar user experience as you move from system to system within our Program.
 These elements include environment variables, modules, math libraries, performance and profiling tools, high productivity languages, and others.

 Each HPC system consists broadly of a set of login nodes, compute nodes, home directory space, and working directory (scratch) space, along with a large suite of software tools and applications.
 Access to HPC systems is typically gained through the use of a command line within a secure shell (ssh) instance.
-Specific authentication and login steps are provided in the Kerberos section of this web site.
+Specific authentication and login steps are provided in the Kerberos & Authentication section of this page.

-Each DSRC operates a similar petascale mass storage system for long-term data storage, and users have the option of storing vital data files at an off-site disaster recovery facility.
+Each DSRC operates a similar petascale mass storage system for long-term data storage.
 We also provide short-term storage on HPC systems themselves and on a Center-wide File System (CWFS) located at each DSRC.